moonstream-to/awesome-web3-games/README.md

 - [Star Atlas](https://staratlas.com/) - a grand strategy space exploration game with combat and politics.
 A virtual gaming metaverse with three main fractions - humans, aliens, and androids.
 Runs on Solana. `PC` `in development` `pre-alpha`

 ## MOBA
-- [Spider Tanks](https://www.spidertanks.game/) - free-to-play PvP brawler where you own a garage and can customize your tanks.
-There are several gamelay modes like team deathmatch, capture the flag, chicken chase, poultry pusher, etc. Runs on Gala. `PC/Mac` `playable`
 - [WILDCARD](https://www.wildcardgame.com/) - a PVP collectible card based MOBA.
 You choose a champoion and then assemble decks of collectible creatures to fight with other players in arenas.
 Game's NFTs are on Polygon. `playable`

 ## Puzzle